jaceyang97/open-mondrian/README.md

-# Open Mondrian
+# 🎨 Open Mondrian

 > Mondrian hoped to convey the idea of the eternal movement of life in his works.
 He believed that this goal could be subtly achieved by changing the width of black lines.
 He reasoned that the thinner the line, the faster the eye "reads" its trajectory, and vice versa.
 By adjusting the width, he could manipulate lines much like pressing the accelerator of a car.
 This, in turn, would help him achieve his ultimate goal: to imbue his paintings with a sense of "dynamic balance."
 >
-> -- Not Mondrian
+> -- Will Gompertz, "What Are You Looking At?"

-## About
+## 📖 About

-Open Mondrian is a React application that allows users to generate Mondrian-style artwork by adjusting various parameters.
-Piet Mondrian's work, especially his Composition series, can be viewed as early generative art, with carefully balanced lines, rectangles, and primary colors.

-This project lets you explore the principles behind Mondrian's compositions by creating your own variations with customizable settings.
+Open Mondrian lets you create artwork inspired by Piet Mondrian's Composition series.
+Adjust various parameters to explore the principles behind his abstract compositions.

-## Features
+## ✨ Features

-- Generate Mondrian-style compositions with a recursive algorithm
+- Generate compositions with a recursive algorithm
-- Adjust canvas dimensions, cell sizes, and line thickness
+- Customize format, complexity, colors, and line thickness
-- Customize the color palette
-- Control the probability of colored cells and cell splitting
-- Instantly regenerate compositions with your settings
+- Multilingual support (English and Chinese)
+- Download creations as SVG files
+- Optimized for performance

-## Getting Started
+## 🚀 Getting Started

 ### Prerequisites